MartinWie/PassGen/README.md

 ## Todo's

 - Add option to generate Public/Private Keypair in browser client(some sort of toggle)
+    - Fix bug toggle button moves out of sight when keys are generated and deform the UI
     - Improve the UI stack the options more(sleeker design)
-    - Remove 3k RSA and add 8k
-    - Fix the git signing (see notes)
     - Add third option("Share" Pk with details on the process) feature similar to password share where we can share a link where the user can dowload a specific private key( will be generated on click and afterward the link only shows the public key for the user(the private key is only